The Tapping Evidence Base

 Ledger, K. (2019).
 A Feasibility Study of Emotional Freedom Technique Taught in the Curriculum for Secondary School Students, to Reduce Stress and Test Anxiety and Enhance Coping Skills.
 International Journal of Healing and Caring.

-This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/tapping.
+This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/Tapping.
 Explore more studies on Test Anxiety & Students · Stress & Cortisol

 Share this study